The Instruments

 Depending on the acoustics of the playing space, the random combinations

-of overtones from one to many lydes
+of overtones using one or many lydes

 as if their prejudices had never existed.
 Part of the reason for